chrisandoryan/Wazoy/README.md

 ### 2. Sidecar Wazoy to Challenge Container

 To use Wazoy for your CTF challenge, add Wazoy configuration to the `docker-compose.yml`.

+> [!IMPORTANT]
-As a sidecar deployment, **one CTF challenge container will need one Wazoy container**.
+> As a sidecar deployment, **one CTF challenge service will need one Wazoy container**.

 You can obtain a prebuilt version of Wazoy from [siahaan/wazoy-ve](https://hub.docker.com/repository/docker/siahaan/wazoy-ve) on Docker Hub.